 Noushin joined Watsi on May 17th, 2020.
 5 other people also joined Watsi on that day!
-Noushin's most recent donation supported Gift, a 1-year-old girl from Tanzania, to fund congenital anorectal malformation surgery.
+Noushin's most recent donation supported Tugumisirize, a 16-year-old girl from Uganda, to fund a curative laparotomy and continue with school.

 Gift is one-year-old baby girl and the last born child in a family of two children.
 When Gift was two months old her parents noticed she was struggling to pass stool and urine, and her stomach would be very hard.
 They thought it was because she was still a small baby and that she would be ok as time goes by, but as time went on her condition kept worsening.
 Her parents are small-scale farmers of maize and vegetables for a living, and they are struggling financially.
 They were able to take Gift to Watsi's Medical Partner Care Center ALMC Hospital, where she was diagnosed with A.R.M. and doctors advised that she would need surgery to correct the problem.
 She was able to get funding support for the first stage of treatment so Gift had a colostomy placed.
 She now needs the follow-up stage of surgery of pull through and later a colostomy closure and are seeking $1,500 to support the treatment.
 Gift’s mother says, “Our baby has been suffering from this condition for a while now but due to financial challenges we can’t afford the cost, please help us.”